Jeff Najar, J&P Cycles Ultimate Builder Producer

 J&P Cycles Ultimate Builder MOD Harley Class

-The black and red paint on Dell Battle’s latest custom bike, 72 Style Sporty, really pops.
-The 1991 Sportster features tall billet wheels, custom exhaust, intake, custom tank, controls and swing arm.
+Dell named his bike 72 Style Sporty and the 1991 Sportster features tall billet wheels, custom exhaust, intake, custom tank, controls and swing arm.
 Air ride front and back allows the bike to look aggressive while at rest.

 J&P Cycles Ultimate Builder MOD Retro Class